 Admission is on a competitive basis.
 Meeting minimum requirements does not guarantee admission.
 At present, a limited number of students on a part-time basis are admitted every year.
-Students who wish to study full time should contact the program
+Students who wish to study full time should contact the program head.

-Master of Education Degree (Non Thesis) Program Requirements
+Master of Education Degree (Non-Thesis) Program Requirements

-Students registered in the Master of Education non thesis program in elementary education must complete five full units of graduate work.
+Students registered in the Master of Education non-thesis program in elementary education must complete five full units of graduate work.
 Some students may be required to complete additional prerequisite courses.

-GEDU 6170 Seminar: Focus on Research Literacy half unit GELM 6424 Seminar: Focus on Teaching half unit
+Required Courses GEDU 6170 Seminar: Focus on Research Literacy

-Principles and Practices of

-Curriculum Construction half unit

-Knowledge and the Curriculum half unit

-Crucial Issues in Elementary Education half unit

-Critical Thinking and Education half unit

-Evaluation in the Classroom half unit

-Curriculum Construction Knowledge and the Curriculum Crucial Issues in Elementary Education Critical Thinking and Education
+GELM 6424 Seminar: Focus on Teaching half unit One unit from 1: GELM 6421 Principles and Practices of Curriculum Construction half unit GELM 6422 Knowledge and the Curriculum half unit GELM 6423 Crucial Issues in Elementary Education half unit GFDD 6521 Critical Thinking and Education half unit GEPY 6605 Evaluation in the Classroom half unit